enzonotario/vitepress-openapi/docs/layouts/multiple-specs.md

 # Multiple specs

-You can use multiple OpenAPI specs in the same page by importing them and passing them as `spec` prop to the `OAOperation` component.
+You can use multiple OpenAPI specs on the same page by importing them and passing them as `spec` prop to the `OAOperation` component.

 ## Example